Implications of GDPR for Businesses

 The definition of data also has undergone expansion under the GDPR with inclusion of IP addresses and other online identification under personal data.
 Pseudonymised data as well as data related to health, economic, mental, cultural information are also categorized as personal data.

 GDPR mandates transparency at all levels of data handling starting from its collection, how it is used, stored or the intended purpose.
 An individual has the right to seek information pertaining to them that the company is holding and to ask for an explanation as to why the data is being collected, processed and who else has access to the personal data.
 Data controllers are required to provide an explanation in clear and simple language on all the matters related to data collection and processing.
-Consulting IT Support London services can help you understand all the implications of data protection.
+Consulting our London IT Support services can help you understand all the implications of data protection.

 Individuals also have the right to “be forgotten” and can ask for deletion of data when the purpose of data collection has been achieved.